California-Planet-Search/radvel/docs/quickstartcli.rst

 If ``git`` is not installed in your system then download ``radvel`` directly from github web interface: `RadVel on GitHub <https://github.com/California-Planet-Search/radvel>`_

-Run the `setup.py` script from within the main repo directory:
+Install the package into your system's python environment:

 .. code-block:: bash

     $ cd radvel
-    $ python setup.py install
+    $ pip install . --upgrade